alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-03-28-intro-cryptography.markdown

 ### Diffie-Hellman

 Since the one-time pads are so sensitive to sharing the secret, the question we immediately ask ourselves is how do we transmit secrets over a medium without sharing the secret itself?
+This question is answered by the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange) algorithm.

 We observe the following: